Shopify/liquid/README.md

 LIQUID
 ```

 By using Environments, you ensure that custom tags and filters are only available in the contexts where they are needed, making your Liquid templates more robust and easier to manage.
+For smaller projects, a global environment is available via `Liquid::Environment.default`.

 ### Error Modes